These are red flags students and schools can look out for to help prevent school violence - KESQ

 “Educate the students and the faculty to what the red-flag behaviors are … and make it so that students can call in on a confidential line,” O’Toole said.

-Schools can use websites or apps for reporting concerns anonymously.
+Some schools use websites or apps to report concerns anonymously.
 Even an old-fashioned dropbox and note cards can work, O’Toole said.

 “You have to educate the student body that this is not an effort to rat out your fellow student or get a fellow student in trouble,” O’Toole said.